 The Clean Kilo

-On 17th January, The Clean Kilo surpassed their crowdfunding target and raised £18,837 to fund the opening of the first Zero Waste shop in Birmingham.
+On 17th January, The Clean Kilo surpassed their crowdfunding target and raised £18,837 to fund the opening of the first zero waste shop in Birmingham.

 With the risk of sounding dramatic, this shop is going to be life-changing for me.

 Why?
-Because I have to travel to Bristol, or London with a huge backpack or suitcase if I want to stock up on proper ZW goodies.
+Because I have to travel to Bristol, or London with a huge backpack or suitcase if I want to stock up on proper zero waste goodies.
 When The Clean Kilo opens, I can travel 15 minutes on the bus to stock up my pantry, then head to the Bull Ring market for my veggies, meats or eggs.

 However, the Crowdfunding from The Clean Kilo, and the huge social media buzz around this, showed me that other people care too!
 501 people backed the campaign, which I found super exciting.
-And I really believe that more people will shop Zero Waste when it starts to become easier to do.
+And I really believe that more people will shop zero waste when it starts to become easier to do.

 Myself aside, what does this mean for Birmingham?